luthfimasruri/macy.js/README.md

 Added in v2.1 you can now have an object for margin.
 This is optional you can set the margin property to just a number and macy will use it for both.
 But if you would like to add a different xMargin or yMargin then you can do so like this

-Added in v2.4 you can now set the x property to be a percentage based value, in addition to this, the x property can use other unit types.

-**Note:** Due to the way the container height is calculated, using anything other than integer in the Y property will cause an error.

 ```
 margin: {
   x: 10,